The Hague Human Rights Film Festival 2024

 Our Mission

-At its core, the ghrd Film Festival celebrates diversity and reminds us of our shared humanity.
+At its core, the GHRD Film Festival celebrates diversity and reminds us of our shared humanity.
 It showcases that the true progress of a society is reflected in how it treats all its members, especially its children.

 Get involved!